Rep Phoenix your way with hats, shirts, and stickers that showcase the Valley's iconic sights and vibes. Shop Now

 Also located onsite is the Lath House Pavilion, which hosts a variety of popular annual events.
 Mark your calendar to shop the best local artisans and makers twice a year at Phoenix Flea.
 Phoenix Pride's annual two-day Rainbows Festival, is a street fair-style celebration of the city's LGBTQ+ community that features live entertainment, vendors, food trucks and more.

 The Stevens House was built in 1901 by Constance Stevens, a widow and clerk in the local retail business known as the New York Store.
-Simply known as The Bungalow today, this small home within Heritage Square is the place to shop for local, handcrafted goods and treats.
+Simply known as Shop the Square museum store today, this small home within The Square PHX is the place to shop for local, handcrafted goods and treats.

-Don't miss photo ops in the Heritage Square rose garden or with an original horse-drawn carriage that's on display near the Rosson House.
+Don't miss photo ops in the The Square PHX rose garden or with an original horse-drawn carriage that's on display near the Rosson House.

 Restaurants